IQVIA-ML/LightGBM.jl/README.md

       ```
   - Specify the directory of your custom binary in the environment variables `LD_LIBRARY_PATH` (for linux), `DYLD_LIBRARY_PATH` (macos), `PATH` (windows), or place the custom binary file in the system search path

 Note: `Libdl.DL_LOAD_PATH` will be first searched and used, then the system library paths.
-If no binaries are found, the programme will fallback to using the precompiled binary
+If no binaries are found, the program will fallback to using the precompiled binary

 ## Contributors ✨